Huite/clipping-benchmarks/README.md

 ## Some benchmark results

-These tests deal with clipping set of N triangles by another set of N triangles.
+These tests deal with clipping a set of N triangles by another set of N triangles.
 The coordinates for these triangles are randomly generated, in the x and y intervals [0, 1].

 ### Relative runtime for 100 000 intersections